 Customer experience is fast becoming the leading factor that determines a business’ success.

-In fact, 72% of customers now report that they value quality customer experiences over price.
+In fact, 86% now report that they value quality customer experiences over price.

 Seeing as customer service can quite literally make or break a business, it’s vital to know the dos and don’ts of customer support.